 Their research also shows that the reduction in relative humidity does not affect the efficiency of power generation.
 Also, both rainwater and seawater can be used to generate electricity.

 Professor Wang hoped that the outcome of this research would help to harvest water energy to respond to the global problem of renewable energy shortage.
 “Generating power from raindrops instead of oil and nuclear energy can facilitate the sustainable development of the world,” he added.

-He believed that in the long run, the new design could be applied and installed on different surfaces, where liquid in contact with solid, to fully utilize the low-frequency kinetic energy in water.
-This can range from the hull surface of ferry, coastline, to the surface of umbrellas or even inside water bottles.
+He believed that in the long run, the new design could be applied and installed on different surfaces, where liquid is in contact with solid, to fully utilize the low-frequency kinetic energy in water.
+This can range from the hull surface of a ferry, or coastline, to the surface of umbrellas or even inside water bottles.

 Reference: “A droplet-based electricity generator with high instantaneous power density” by Wanghuai Xu, Huanxi Zheng, Yuan Liu, Xiaofeng Zhou, Chao Zhang, Yuxin Song, Xu Deng, Michael Leung, Zhengbao Yang, Ronald X. Xu, Zhong Lin Wang, Xiao Cheng Zeng and Zuankai Wang, 5 February 2020, Nature.